Nobuhiro Ueno

-Nobuhiro Ueno (上野 展裕, Ueno Nobuhiro) is a former Japanese football player.
-He currently the fitness coach and tactical advisor of Vietnamese club Truong Tuoi Binh Phuoc.
+Nobuhiro Ueno (上野 展裕, Ueno Nobuhiro) is a Japanese football manager and former player, who is the head coach of V.League 1 club Becamex Ho Chi Minh City.

 Club career

 Ueno was born in Koka on August 26, 1965.
 After graduating from Waseda University, he joined All Nippon Airways in 1988.
 Although he debuted in February 1990, he could not play many matches.
 In 1991, he moved to Mazda (later Sanfrecce Hiroshima).
 He played many matches as center back and defensive midfielder.
 However he could not play at all in the match from 1993 and he retired end of 1994 season.

 International career

 In 1988, Ueno was selected Japan national "B team" for 1988 Asian Cup.
 But he did not play in the match.

 Managerial career

 After retirement, Ueno started coaching career at Sanfrecce Hiroshima in 1995.
 He mainly served as coach for top team and manager for youth team until 2003.
 In 2004, he became a manager for Japan U-20 national team.
 In 2005, he signed with Kyoto Purple Sanga (later Kyoto Sanga FC) and served mainly coach for top team until 2008.
 In 2009, he moved to Regional Leagues club Zweigen Kanazawa.
 The club was promoted to Japan Football League (JFL) in 2010. he managed the club until 2011.
 In 2012, he signed with Albirex Niigata and managed youth team until 2013.
 In May 2012, top team manager Hisashi Kurosaki was sacked and Ueno managed top team as caretaker until June when the club signed with new manager Masaaki Yanagishita.

 In 2014, he signed with JFL club Renofa Yamaguchi.
 In 2014, the club won the 4th place and was promoted to J3 League.
 In 2015, the club won the champions and was promoted to J2 League.
 However, as the club produced underwhelming performances throughout his time in charge of the club at the 2017 season, he was sacked in May, when the club was the antepenultimate-placed team at the J3.

 In May 2018, he signed with J2 club Ventforet Kofu.
 He resigned at the end of 2018 season.

 In July 2021, Ueno was appointed as manager of Kagoshima United mid-season.
 On 4 December of the same year, he left the club after half a season with Kagoshima.

 On 5 January 2023, Ueno was appointed as the new Fukuyama City FC manager for the 2023 season of the Chūgoku Soccer League.

 In September 2024, Ueno moved to Vietnam, being appointed as the fitness coach and tactical advisor of V.League 2 club Truong Tuoi Binh Phuoc.